 • Original articles: Up to 3000 words excluding references and abstract.
 We encourage all articles reporting results of clinical trials to be registered in a public trials registry that is in conformity with the International Committee of Medical Journal Editors (ICMJE).
 Phase I trials designed to study pharmacokinetics or major toxicity are exempt.

-The article should mention the reference number of the Ethics Committee / Institutional review board clearance.
+The article should essentially mention the reference number of the Ethics Committee / Institutional review board clearance in the methodology section.

 • Review articles: Up to 4000 words excluding references and abstract.